 One of our favourite materials to work with is wood.
-It is warm, comforting and has an inescapably natural feel, and the best thing for us - its versatility means that not only can we use it in any space, we can rely on it at the principal material in our design.
+It is warm, comforting and has an inescapably natural feel, and the best thing for us - its versatility means that not only can we use it in any space, we can rely on it as the principal material in our design.

-However, these teak vases that we used in our project in London, ‘Over Restaurant, take the versatility of the material to a whole new level.
+The teak vases that we used in our project in London, ‘Over Restaurant, take the versatility of the material to a whole new level.
 The vases’ designer, Takehito Ichikawa, uses wood as if it were a malleable, semi-liquid material, shaping hardwood into delicate, curving shapes.
 He describes his youth in Japan, as an inquisitive child seeking experience in the world and how he is now able to inject that energy into his work.
-And this is what is so fascinating about his wooden vases - they are all so unique, individual, you can see and feel the creator’s hand in each bespoke piece.
-The work is as much about the love and craft that Ichikawa puts into it by hand, as it is the aesthetic of the final piece.
+And this is what is so fascinating about his wooden vases - they are all so unique, individual, you can see and feel the creator’s hand in each piece.
+The work is as much about the love and craft that Ichikawa puts into it , as it is the aesthetic of the final piece.